aliceitmushuk/fast_krr_alisver/README.md

 ## Recreating our environment

-Please create a Python virtual environment and activate it.
+Please create a Python virtual environment (we use Python 3.10.12) and activate it.
 After activation, please run `pip install -r requirements.txt`.

 ## Obtaining the Taxi dataset